boyanio/angular-wasm/README.md

 # angular-wasm
-This is a simple projet where I want to show how WebAssembly could be used in Angular 2+.
+A simple project showing how WebAssembly could be used in Angular 2+.
 The project includes some components and services to help this integration.

+## Prerequisites

+You need to download and install Emscripten as described on the official [website](http://kripken.github.io/emscripten-site/docs/getting_started/downloads.html).

 ## Build